BattModels/asimtools/paper.md

 point that can transform any code into ASIMTools compatible code by simply wrapping it in a function that returns a Python dictionary.
-Any such code can work in ASIMTools and with a few extra steps, the protocol can be made to support an arbitrary calculator and input structure.
+Any such code can work in ASIMTools and with a few extra steps, the protocol can be made to support an arbitrary calculator and input atomic structure.

 In some workflow managers, such as Atomic Simulation Recipes [@gjerding_atomic_2021], once workflows are built, it can often be difficult to quickly change and iterate over key parameters such as the choice of atomistic calculator or structure as they are intrinsically built into the code.
 This is particularly challenging in an age where machine learning models are becoming more popular.
 Workflows involving machine learning interatomic potentials tend to require the ability to repeat the same calculations on different examples, using different calculators on different hardware iteratively.
 This is where the value of ASIMTools lies in contrast to more established workflows.
 ASIMTools is not designed to replace the more powerful workflow managers but rather to supplement them.
 This is achieved by providing unified inputs that can be easily integrated into, for example, Aiida as Python functions/asimmodules while also being a stand-alone lightweight workflow manager for simpler cases.

 # Usage To-Date